HappyRay/testscribe/docs/index.markdown

 # Required setup
 Use your favorite tool to add [testscribe](https://pypi.org/project/testscribe/) to your development python library dependencies.
 Note that it is not needed as a production dependency.

+If you would like to take advantage of the generated tests, add [pytest](https://docs.pytest.org/) to your development python library dependencies too.

 # Optional setup
 To take full advantage of the tool, some optional setups are needed.